Join JP Local First and be part of a growing community whose members help each other.

 Members can pay an additional $150 to have their business’s or nonprofit’s coupon/announcement included in the New Mover Kit (the $150 covers printing and mailing costs for the year).
 The New Mover Kit is a packet (containing the coupons, a Welcome to the Neighborhood letter, and a JPLF refrigerator magnet) that JPLF assembles and mails out to 100 new residents who have just moved to the area within the last month.
 These packets (sent via US Mail in an envelope to the new resident) offer a great way for members to directly engage customers, especially those that are new to the area and are beginning to figure out where to shop, eat, get resources, play, learn, take classes, hire contractors, etc. Participation in the New Mover Kit must be renewed each year – the $150 makes sure your coupon is included in the packets mailed out each month from September through June of the following year.
-Members need to sign up for the New Mover Kit by August 31 each year when we assemble the coupons and get all the materials printed for that year’s New Mover Kit.
+Members need to sign up for the New Mover Kit in August each year when we assemble the coupons and get all the materials printed for that year’s New Mover Kit.

 - Member Forum on the Website: Members can post notices/news about their business/nonprofit, make requests, share resources, and ask/answer questions with each other.